About Us

 Auckland CBD

 The Civic Carpark is located under the Aotea Centre with entry from Greys Ave.
-Please be aware that this carpark is often at full capacity over the Festival weekend.
+Please be aware that this car park is often at full capacity over the Festival weekend.
 A number of pre-pay parking spaces are available and can be purchased when booking tickets.
 For more details, visit Auckland Live.
 Alternative park buildings are situated on Greys Ave, Albert Street and Victoria Street.

 The Festival takes place across a number of locations within the Aotea Centre: Kiri Te Kanawa Theatre, Hunua Room, Waitakere Room, Waihorotiu Room, Limelight Room and Herald Theatre.
 More information about these locations can be found on individual event listings